elkorn/afronski.github.io/_posts/2015-05-24-seven-languages-in-seven-weeks-prolog.md

 <img class="right prolog-logo" alt="SWI Prolog Logo" src="/assets/SWIPrologLogo.png" />

-In this blog post I would like to spent some time with one of the most interesting programming languages ever - *Prolog*.
+In this blog post I would like to spent some time with one of the most interesting programming languages ever - with *Prolog*.
 In *Bruce Tate's* book this language is compared to the *Raymond* from the *Rain Man* movie.
 For most people *Prolog* is mostly known as a language that answers `no` to everything. :wink: It has very nice characteristics and often it is used in various domains and applications when other languages miserably failed.

 Logo on the right is representing the most popular *Prolog* distribution called *SWI Prolog*, but in this blog post we will take a slightly different approach - we will use *Erlog*, which is a *Prolog* implementation on top of *Erlang VM*.
 We will use *Elixir* as a *glue* for everything.

 ### Facts, Relations, Rules and Queries